 Can You Put Dishwasher Next to Wall?

-Dishwashers need to have at least 2 feet of space between them and the wall.
+Dishwashers need to have at least 2 inches of space between them and the wall.
 This is due to how hot the machine can get while it is running and the moisture it emits.

 Having a dishwasher too close to the wall will quickly result in mold and mildew building up on the sheetrock or paneling.
 This type of damage can end up being very costly, especially since you will need to relocate the dishwasher as well.